Interested-Deving-1896/kde-eco-website/content/blog/2024-05-24_introducing-ns4nh.md

 Vendors frequently require buying a new device to support software updates.
 All too often this is driven by an economic, and not a technological, logic.

-Moreover, while new hardware has become more and more powerful, software has become less efficient and more energy-intensive, which has rendered older, less powerful devices &mdash; sometimes even from just a couple of years' ago &mdash; useless.
+Moreover, while new hardware has become more and more powerful, new software offering [similar or identical functionality](https://www.umweltbundesamt.de/publikationen/entwicklung-anwendung-von-bewertungsgrundlagen-fuer) has frequently become less efficient and more energy-intensive, which has rendered older, less powerful devices useless.

 Already in 2015 Achim Steiner, former Executive Director of the UN Environment Programme (UNEP), [warned](https://news.un.org/en/story/2015/05/497772) of the "tsunami of electronic waste rolling out over the world".